restlet/restlet.github.io/documentation/tutorials/2.5/guard-access.md

 [Response]({{ site.data.javadoc.baseUrl }}{{ page.version }}/jse/api/org/restlet/Response.html).

 There is another way based on the standard HTTP authentication mechanism.
-The Restlet Engine currently accepts credentials sent and received in the Basic HTTP scheme and also the credentials sent in the Amazon Web Services scheme.
+The Restlet Engine has built-in support for credentials sent and received in the Basic HTTP scheme and also the credentials sent in the Amazon Web Services scheme.